Change Management is full of concepts and frameworks that are outdated and not based

 motivation level increases

-• If the values of the work is consistent with the values of the individual this also
+• If the values of the work are consistent with the values of the individual this also

 increases motivation